J. ELI WADE-SCOTT is an Associate at Edelson PC where he represents classes of consumers and governments.

-Before joining Edelson, Eli served as a law clerk to the Honorable Rebecca Pallmeyer of the Northern District of Illinois.
+Before joining Edelson PC, Eli served as a law clerk to the Honorable Rebecca Pallmeyer of the Northern District of Illinois.
 Eli has also worked as a Skadden Fellow at Legal Aid Chicago, Cook County’s federally-funded legal aid provider.
-There, Eli represented dozens of low-income tenants in affirmative litigation against their landlords to remedy dangerous housing conditions.
+There, Eli represented low-income tenants in affirmative litigation against their landlords to remedy dangerous housing conditions.

-During law school, Eli was an Executive Editor on the Harvard Law and Policy Review and a research assistant to Professor Vicki C. Jackson.
+Eli received his J.D. magna cum laude from Harvard Law School, where he was an Executive Editor on the Harvard Law and Policy Review and a research assistant to Professor Vicki C. Jackson.

-- City of Chicago and People of the State of Illinois, ex rel.
+- Representing the City of Chicago and Cook County State’s Attorney against Uber Technologies for 2014 and 2016 data breaches.
+City of Chicago and People of the State of Illinois, ex rel.
 Kimberly M. Foxx, State’s Attorney of Cook County, Illinois v.
 Uber Technologies, Inc., No. 17-CH-15594 (Cir.
 Ct.
 Cook Cty, Ill.).
-Representing the City of Chicago and Cook County State’s Attorney against Uber Technologies.

 Awards and Honors: